NETWAYS/jenkins-training/Beispiel/08_triggered.md

 * Steps:
  * Navigate to the Projects configuration page
  * Add a `Poll SCM` trigger
- * Set the schedule to 'every minute'
+ * Set the schedule to 'every two minutes'
  * Apply the 'perfect patch'
  * Push the changes